huggingface/hub-docs/docs/hub/spaces-sdks-docker.md

 #### Runtime

-At runtime, you can access the secrets as environment variables.
+Same as for public Variables, at runtime, you can access the secrets as environment variables.
 For example, in Python you would use `os.environ.get("SECRET_EXAMPLE")`.
 Check out this [example](https://huggingface.co/spaces/DockerTemplates/secret-example) of a Docker Space that uses secrets.

 ## Permissions